ongr-archive/ConnectionsBundle/Resources/doc/import.rst

 To define your own source you need to create a source event listener.

-Take, for example, this predefined ImportSourceEvent:
+Take, for example, this predefined ImportSourceEventListener:

 .. code-block:: php

-    class ImportSourceEvent
+    class ImportSourceEventListener
     {
         /**
          * @var EntityManager